Advance Spending

-Advance Accounts are sometimes a necessary part of sponsored funding to manage unavoidable delays with receiving a sponsored award and the need to keep the funded project on schedule.
+Advance spending (sometimes referred to as pre-award spending or advance accounts) can be a necessary part of sponsored funding to manage unavoidable delays with receiving a sponsored award and the need to keep the funded project on schedule.

 Most federal agencies allow advance spending, or the ability for NIU to authorize pre-award costs up to 90 days before the agency-authorized award start date.

-Advance Accounts are most often used to initiate payroll or hiring actions and purchases that may require a long lead time for delivery.
+Advance spending involves SPA’s release and use of the grant account to incur expenses before the award is fully executed.
+Advance spending is most often used to initiate payroll or hiring actions and purchases that may require a long lead time for delivery.

 • Permits PIs to incur expenses necessary for the project to keep research plans on schedule.
 This helps the PI and NIU be more competitive when pursuing future funding, which is critical to the university’s research mission.